📌 Budget & rates explained

 Rates notices may also include water usage charges and charges collected on behalf of the Queensland Government, such as the Emergency Management Levy.

-Rates and charges are Council’s primary source of income, supplemented by government grants, developer contributions and borrowings.
+Rates, charges and utilities are Council’s primary source of income, supplemented by government grants, developer contributions and borrowings.

 Council considers affordability alongside service delivery and long‑term financial sustainability in each Budget.